cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v5.0.0.md

 ### Serve

-Serve is now a thin abstraction on webpack dev server and the commandline api is now identical.
+Serve is now a thin abstraction on webpack dev server and the command line api is now identical.
 With this addition it now means that you have control over the dev server through options specified in your webpack config as well as through the cli.

 Why use serve instead of webpack-dev-server directly?
 Having the serve abstraction provides a hook for us to change the servers implementation in case webpack-dev-server no longer meets our needs.